PowerShell/platyPS/docs/Get-MarkdownMetadata.md

 schema             2.0.0
 ```

-Retrives metadata from all markdown file at the directory path provided.
+This command gets metadata from each of the markdown files in the .\docs folder.
 ## PARAMETERS

 ### -Path
-Path to markdown file or folder.
-Markdown files typically use extension .md
+Specifies an array of paths of markdown files or folders.

 ```yaml